 Many types of civil and criminal court cases and litigation involve claims of Posttraumatic Stress Disorder.
-The diagnostic validity of these claims can impact directly upon affect the defense, plaintiff, or prosecutoriallegal strategiesy, depending upon the nature of used in the case.
+The diagnostic validity of these claims can impact directly upon the defense, plaintiff, or prosecutorial legal strategies, depending upon the nature of use in the case.
 It is important, therefore, for attorneys and others involved in the legal system to be able to assess the validity of PTSD evaluations and diagnoses.
-Although only an expert in PTSD can complete an in-depth review of the diagnostic methodology used in a case and the diagnostic methodology, it is helpful if those conducting initial reviews know some basic facts about PTSD and what constitutes a sound diagnosis.
+Although only an expert in PTSD can complete an in-depth review of the diagnostic methodology used in a case, it is helpful if those conducting initial reviews know some basic facts about PTSD and what constitutes a sound diagnosis.

 One of the critical components of a PTSD diagnosis is that the individual must have been exposed to a traumatic event.
 This criterion is often called the "gate-keeper."
 That is, without it, PTSD cannot exist.
 The DSM- IV-TR is very specific in defining this term.
 In order to qualify as a traumatic event (in this context), the event must meet two criteria: